brennanMKE/UsedSymbolsCounter/README.md

 ## Removing Data Store

 In `Build.xcconfig` the setting below is defined.
-It can be commented out to remove the user of DataStore
+It can be commented out to remove the use of DataStore which ideally will cause the executable which links this Swift Package as a static library from the final binary for a Release build.

 ```sh
 SWIFT_ACTIVE_COMPILATION_CONDITIONS = $(inherited) USE_DATASTORE